 Skip to main content

 MAX Serving is a deployment solution for MAX Engine that works as a drop-in replacement for your existing server-side inferencing runtime.
-It doesn't require any changes to your client programs.
-It implements KServe APIs so you can continue sending inference requests to the cloud with the same APIs you already use.
+Max Serving implements KServe APIs, allowing you to send inference requests to the cloud with the same APIs you already use and without requiring any changes to your client programs.

 Try it now